 Texas has a statute of limitations for personal injury lawsuits.
 You generally have two years from the date of an accident to file a lawsuit, per Texas law.
 If you attempt to take the at-fault party to court after two years, it is unlikely that you will be able to pursue legal action and hold the negligent party responsible.

-A statute of limitations is a deadline placed on how long you have to file a lawsuit to recover compensation for your physical injuries and financial expenses and losses.
-However, the details of your case may change the exact amount of time you have to file a claim.
-For example:
+A statute of limitations is a deadline placed on how long you have to file a lawsuit to secure reimbursement for your physical injuries, losses, and financial expenses.

 When the liable party is a government agency, special rules apply.
-These rules could include limits on how much money you can collect or rules about how quickly you need to notify them of the accident.
+These rules could include limits on how much money you can collect and how quickly you need to notify them of the accident.

-The Texas statute of limitations discussed here only applies to the time you have to file a lawsuit in a Texas civil court.
+The statute of limitations discussed here applies only to the time you have to file a lawsuit in a Texas civil court.
 It is important to note that most successful personal injury cases in Texas tend to settle out of court, per the American Bar Association (ABA).